-Perspective | 5 myths about poverty
+Perspective | Five myths about poverty

 Myth No. 1

-Poverty happens to other people.
+Poverty happens to

 The media, politicians and even some social scientists often depict the poor as alien and out of step with the rest of America.
-“Hillbilly Elegy,” for instance, is a film rife with such images, portraying the poor as drug addicted failures.
+“Hillbilly Elegy,” for instance, is rife with such images, portraying the poor as drug addicted failures.
 The political scientist Charles Murray once wrote, “When we know the complete genetic story, it will turn out that the population below the poverty line in the United States has a configuration of the relevant genetic makeup that is significantly different from the configuration of the population above the poverty line.”
 In short, poverty is abnormal — outside the American mainstream.

 It turns out that a majority of Americans will experience poverty firsthand.
 In research I’ve conducted using a large nationally representative sample, 59 percent of Americans will spend at least one year below the official poverty line between the ages of 20 and 75.
 That number rises to 76 percent if it includes people who are near the poverty line.
 The reason these percentages are so high is that, over the course of a lifetime, unanticipated events — losing a job, families splitting up, getting sick, weathering a pandemic — strike people from all walks of life.
 Research from the Federal Reserve shows that 37 percent of Americans in 2019 did not have $400 to cover an unanticipated emergency.
 Unsurprisingly, then, when these changes occur, there may be little to protect families from poverty.